Planning for Our Future

 In spring 2024, the Long-Range Planning Task Force proposed and Session approved the long-range plan, a plan shaped by congregational input gathered in the Long-Range Planning town halls and feedback sessions.

-That means that we as a congregation will soon be moving from planning into the implementation phase.
+With that we as a congregation have moved from planning into the implementation phase.

-As we look forward to the shared opportunities before us in this work, we encourage you to take some time to read the outline of the long-range plan.
+As we undertake the shared opportunities before us in this work, we encourage you to take some time to read the outline of the long-range plan.

 Throughout you will see a particular sense of call that emerged time and again in the long-range planning sessions — the theme of “Reflecting the light of Christ by loving God and one another.”